gregv12/servicestarter-example/README.md

 ## Running the example
-Execute [Main](src/main/java/com/fluxtion/example/servicestarter/example1/Main.java) from your ide to run the example
+Execute [Main](src/main/java/com/fluxtion/example/servicestarter/example1/Main.java) from your ide to run the example.
+Use the gui to trigger start/stop.
+The triggering checkboxes control the automated response of ServiceManager to task completion and service status updates.

 ## Overview
 A simulated order processing system forms the requirements for this example.